 Plants add color and texture to indoor home spaces, and big box stores often have terrific sales on them.
 A large plant on the floor or a small plant on a bookcase adds warmth to the scenery and brings the outside into your home.
-Many plant species improve your home’s air quality, as well.
+Many plant species improve your home’s air quality, as well, as noted by Compass Property Manager.
 Most indoor plants are easy to learn to care for, given the wealth of information available on the internet, and seeing plants thrive indoors is extremely satisfying.
 Be sure to protect the surface under the plant with a plate or saucer to catch moisture.

-Well, with your landlord’s permission.
+With your landlord’s permission, you may want to change the wall’s color.
 Always remember that someone else is going to live there after you move on to your next place.
 If you want to change the wall colors or paint a radiator, make sure your landlord is OK with it.
 S/he might want to approve the color, and they will always want your paint job to look professional, which means you need to have clean edges and no spills.
 You’ll need to mask your edges with painter’s tape to make sure it looks good when you’re finished.

 Address Your Lighting